-The new 2011 BMW 5 Series hasn't even gone on sale yet here in North America but there are now reports that BMW might add a diesel engine option.
-According to Inside Line, BMW will add diesel engine options to two more models in addition to the X5 xDrive35d and 335d already sold here with a 3.0-liter twin-turbocharged inline-six diesel.
+The new 2011 BMW 5 Series hasn't even gone on sale yet here in North America but there are now reports that BMW is getting ready to add a diesel engine option.
+According to Inside Line, BMW will add diesels to two more models.
+BMW already sells the X5 xDrive35d and 335d here with a 3.0-liter twin-turbocharged inline-six diesel.

-The 3.0-liter with 265 horsepower and 425 pound-feet of torque would be ideally suited to the new 5 Series and has already been calibrated to pass U.S. 50 state emissions regulations.
-We drove a previous generation European specification 535d two years ago, which was quite the stormer while also being extremely fuel efficient.
-A 535d would also go a long way towards helping BMW meet new CAFE regulations here in the U.S.
+The 3.0-liter with 265 horsepower and 425 pound-feet of torque would be ideally suited to the 5 Series and has already been calibrated to pass U.S. 50-state emissions regulations.
+We drove a previous-generation European-specification 535d two years ago and it was quite the stormer while also getting excellent fuel efficiency.
+A 535d would go a long way to helping BMW meet the new CAFE regulations.

 The second diesel addition could be one of several models.
-Diesel versions of the 7 Series and X6 both seem unlikely since BMW is already offering hybrid versions of both.
-The more likely scenario is the installation of the company's 2.0-liter inline four- cylinder diesel in either the 1 or 3 Series.
-In twin-turbocharged form, this engine produces 204 hp and 295 lb-ft of torque, plenty for either car with a combined fuel economy in the 35-40 mpg range.
+Diesel versions of the 7 Series and X6 both seem unlikely since BMW is already offering hybrid versions of these models.
+The more likely scenario is the installation of BMW's 2.0-liter inline-four in either the 1 or 3 series.
+In twin-turbocharged form, this engine produces 204 hp and 295 lb-ft of torque, plenty for either car with combined fuel economy in the 35-40 mpg range.

 [Source: Inside Line]